UrbanCode/IBM-UCx-PLUGIN-DOCS/docs/UCD/zos-dataset-writer/steps.md

 # z/OS Dataset Writer - Steps

-## Steps
+---

-### Process steps in the z/OS Dataset Writer plug-in
+## Process steps in the z/OS Dataset Writer plug-in

 * [Write to Sequential Dataset](#write-to-sequential-dataset)

-#### Write to Sequential Dataset
+## Write to Sequential Dataset

-Use this step to write input text to a sequential dataset. **Note:** To create a GDG version add (+1) along with GDG base.
+Use this step to write input text to a sequential dataset.
+> **Note:** To create a GDG version add (+1) along with GDG base.
 An output property **DatasetName** will contain the actual GDG version dataset name that is created and can be referred in successive steps of the process.

 | Name                     | Type                                                                  | Description                                                                                                                                                                                                                                                                                                                                                                                                                                                                           | Required |